Make A Difference

 The Australian Seed Bank Partnership is taking decisive action to safeguard Australia’s plants.
-Our Partners have already secured a representative third of Australia’s flora, including 25 per cent of our threatened species, through seed banking activities supported by the Millennium Seed Bank Project.
+Our Partners have already secured a representative third of Australia’s flora, including more than 50 per cent of our threatened species, through seed banking activities supported by the Millennium Seed Bank Project.

 By securing native seeds in conservation seed banks, undertaking scientific research and sharing knowledge, we can safeguard Australia’s flora.
 We can also revegetate and restore degraded landscapes more cost effectively and efficiently.

 Your support will help ensure that our vital work continues.

 Click the button below to make a secure once-off or recurring donation via PayPal.
 You do not need a PayPal account to make a donation.